stefets42/cheap_lunch/README.md

-# Find delicious 10€ lunch around your office!
+# Find a delicious 10€ lunch around your office!
 Draw an area around your office on the map and you'll be suggested cheap and delicious restaurants within it.